 Writing Long Blog Posts

-If long blog posts seem to be the rage, there is good reason.
+If long blog posts seem to be the rage, there is a good reason.
 The best blog post length for SEO generally tends to be longer in nature, rather than shorter.
 There are several good reasons why you would want to write longer blog content, as long as you do not sacrifice quality.

 Benefits of Longer Blog Posts

-According to research done by popular blogging platform, Medium, the ideal length for blog content is 1,600 words (or seven minutes of reading).
+According to research done by popular blogging platform, Medium, the ideal length for blog posts is 1,600 words (or seven minutes of reading).
 This number is based on an analysis of the “average total seconds spent on each post and compared this to the post length.”
 Their research found that up to the seven minute/1,600 wordmark, readers average time spent looking at the post increased, plateauing at the seven-minute mark, and quickly declining after that point.

 This information is very useful because user engagement is a huge SEO factor.
 Remember, the ideal blog post length for SEO is going to be based on how much value the content provides.
 Maximizing the value of your content, as well as increasing the length of user engagement, are both two very important SEO factors.